jebbbbe/digital-drafter/README.md

 - [ ] second leva panel, interactive
 - [ ] interactive root controls.
 - [ ] add new root...?
 - [ ] how to deal with recursive children in diff buckets...?
+- [ ] how to deal with recursive children in diff buckets...?
 ### v0.2.0
 - [ ] pref compare instanve v non instanced lw material in threetools